actions.json

 Rules - Path Matching

-The following table outlines the syntax for path matching patterns:
+The following table outlines the syntax for path-matching patterns:

 Rules Examples

-The following example demonstrates an exact match rule to map requests requests to /buy from your site's root to the exact path /api/buy relative to your site's root:
+The following example demonstrates an exact match rule to map requests to /buy from your site's root to the exact path /api/buy relative to your site's root:

 {